 Business English: 55+ Professional Exercises Workplace Scenarios & Communication Practice

 Business English Exercises - Professional Communication Practice (A1-C2).
-Workplace scenarios and vocabulary.
+Workplace communication scenarios and professional vocabulary.

 What are Business English Exercises?

-Business English exercises focus on professional communication—including writing professional emails, conducting meetings, giving presentations, negotiating deals, and using workplace vocabulary.
-These exercises cover scenarios like job interviews, conference calls, report writing, and networking, developing the formal register essential for career success.
+Business English exercises focus on workplace communication—including writing business correspondence, conducting meetings with appropriate meeting language, giving presentations, negotiating deals, and using professional vocabulary.
+These exercises cover corporate English scenarios like job interviews, conference calls, report writing, and networking, developing the professional register essential for career success.

 Browse 56 Exercises